Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

-We shall now start to assign the driver nodes in the stems to have control paths of equal length as much as possible until at least $|R|$ nodes are controllable.
-Specifically, for each element $q_m$ in $\mathbf{Q}$, where $m = 1,2,...,M$, we find the stem with the longest undivided part.
-Denote this undivided path as $p_l$ and its undivided part as $l_l$.
-If $q_m \leq |p_{l}|$, we set the first node in $l_l$ as a driver node and update the undivided part as $l_l$ by removing the first $q_m$ nodes ($l_l \leftarrow l_l - \{\text{first } q_m \text{ nodes}\}$).
-In this way we get a control path with a length of $q_m$.
-If $q_m > |p_{l}|$, we set the first node in $l_{l}$ as a driver node and update $l_l \leftarrow 0$.
-In this way we get a control path with a length of $|p_{l}|$.
-After traversing $\mathbf{Q}$, the number of controllable nodes may be lower than $|R|$ if the certain control paths shorter than $q_m$ have been selected.
-For such case, we shall once again repetitively select the stem with the longest undivided part and set the first node of it as a drive node, until at least $|R|$ nodes are controllable.
-Note that the number of controllable nodes may exceed $|R|$ when the last control path is selected.
+We shall now start to assign the driver nodes along the paths in order to create sub-paths of roughly equal length until at least $T$ nodes are controllable.
+Specifically, for each element $q_i$ in $Q$, where $m = 1,2,\cdots,M$, we find the path $\mathcal{p}_j \in \mathcal{P}$ with the longest undivided part $l_j$.
+We set the first node in $l_l$ as a driver node.
+If $q_i \leq |\mathcal{p}_j|$, we update the undivided part $l_j$ by removing its first $q_m$ nodes.
+In this way, we get a sub-path with a length of $q_i$.
+If $q_m > |\mathcal{p}_j|$, we set the first node in $l_{j}$ as a driver node and update $l_j = \emptyset$.
+In this way, we get a sub-path with a length of $|\mathcal{p}_j|$.
+After traversing $Q$, the number of controllable nodes may be lower than $T$ if certain sub-paths shorter than $q_m$ have been selected.
+For such a case, we shall repetitively select the path with the longest undivided part and set its first node as a drive node until at least $T$ nodes are controllable.
+Note that the number of controllable nodes may exceed $T$ when the last control path is selected.
 The method for releasing the extra controllable nodes when such is needed shall be discussed later.